bakerccm/3RADants/readme.md

-# Scripts for analysis 3RAD data from Kenyan ant fire experiment
+# Scripts for analysis of 3RAD data from Kenyan ant fire experiment

-Chris Baker
+Chris Baker \
-Department of Organismic and Evolutionary Biology Harvard University bakerccm@gmail.com
+Department of Organismic and Evolutionary Biology \
+Harvard University \
+bakerccm@gmail.com

 August 2020